 You recently had an important medical procedure done, but now you’re stuck with a hefty bill that you can’t afford.
-Sound familiar?
-You’re not alone.
+If that sounds familiar, you’re not alone.

 A recent survey conducted by Kaiser Family Foundation and New York Times revealed that 26% of working-age Americans struggle to pay medical bills.
-Even worse, 63% of respondents who were insured (and 51% who were uninsured) exhausted their savings accounts to cover medical costs.
+Even worse, 63% of respondents who had health insurance (and 51% who were uninsured) exhausted their savings accounts to cover medical costs.

 So, should you wipe out your savings account or ignore the bill altogether?
-Neither.
+Neither is the best option.

 Follow these three steps instead.